satellite830/AnnoView/README.md

 # AnnoView upload workflow

-This workflow is for users to create gene neighborhood dataset in GBK format.
+This workflow is for users to download gene neighborhood dataset for proteins of interests in GBK format, and add customized annotations as well as taxonomy inforation to the download CSV.

 ## Installation

-To use PfamScan and KofamScan on local machine, installation of the database is also required

 ### Entrez Direct (EDirect)